 As well as the preservation of film, the donations are for a wide range of projects, including higher education, training and mentoring and the promotion of cultural exchange through film.

-Historically the Film Foundation has received the largest single donation and this year receives $35,000.
-So far the HFPA has been responsible for the restoration of more than 80 films.
-Among its many additional charities the HFPA provides scholarships, supports filmmaker training in Kenyan refugee camps and donates money to theater groups, musicians, storytellers’ foundations, film archives and youth projects, as well as many other worthy causes.
+Historically the Film Foundation has received the largest single donation and this year received $350,000.
+So far the HFPA has been responsible for the restoration of 85 films, from Stanley Kubrick‘s Paths of Glory to Federico Fellini’s La Strada and this year’s project, Sergio Leone‘s Fistful of Dollars.
+In a video message Martin Scorsese congratulated the HFPA on its “incredible contribution to cinema history.”

+Among its many additional charities, the HFPA provides scholarships, supports filmmaker training in Kenyan refugee camps and donates money to theater groups, musicians, storytellers’ foundations, film archives and youth projects, as well as many other worthy causes.